 - h.
-Prince George's County Fire Department-At the time of this writing, the Prince George's County Fire Department did not offer comment on the subject project. - i.
-Department of Permitting, Inspections and Enforcement (DPIE)-At the time of this writing, DPIE did not offer comment on the subject project. - j.
-Prince George's County Police Department-At the time of this writing, the Prince George's County Police Department did not offer comment on the subject project. - k.
-Prince George's County Health Department-In a memorandum dated
+Prince George's County Fire/EMS Department-The Fire/EMS Department did not offer comment on the subject project. - i.
+Department of Permitting, Inspections and Enforcement (DPIE)-DPIE did not offer comment on the subject project.

-February 24, 2017, the Prince George's County Health Department offered the following comments:

-The property is located in the recharge area for the Patapsco aquifer, a groundwater supply that serves the northeast to southwest-central portions of the County.
+- j.
+Prince George's County Police Department-The Police Department did not offer comment on the subject project. - k.
+Prince George's County Health Department-In a memorandum dated February 24, 2017, the Prince George's County Health Department offered the following comments: - The property is located in the recharge area for the Patapsco aquifer, a groundwater supply that serves the northeast to southwest-central portions of the County.
 The applicant should implement strategies to facilitate the return of precipitation to the aquifer to protect the sustainability of the groundwater resource through the use of pervious pavers, appropriate landscaping and apropos stormwater management structures.

-Comment: The applicant has been provided with this information and, as the site is being brought into conformance with the current stormwater management regulations with this project, there should be an overall improvement in returning the precipitation to the aquifer in accordance with this comment.
+The applicant has been provided with this information and, as the site is being brought into conformance with the current stormwater management regulations with this project, there should be an overall improvement in returning the precipitation to the aquifer in accordance with this comment.

-The Statement of Justification indicates that on-site irrigation systems shall solely utilize captured rainwater and/or building graywater.
+• The Statement of Justification indicates that on-site irrigation systems shall solely utilize captured rainwater and/or building graywater.
 Water re-use systems (including rainwater harvesting) require review and approval by the County Department of the Environment and the Prince George's County Health Department to assure incorporation of acceptable water treatment components, sampling protocols, public notification and, in conjunction with WSSC, appropriate isolation of the potable from the non-potable water supply.
 Applications for water re-use plan reviews are available from this reviewer.

-Comment: This comment will be addressed through the Prince George's County Department of the Environment and the Prince George's County Health Department and WSSC's separate permitting processes.
+This comment will be addressed through the Prince George's County Department of the Environment and the Prince George's County Health Department and WSSC's separate permitting processes.

-Idling vehicles release fumes that are hazardous to health.
+• Idling vehicles release fumes that are hazardous to health.
 Air pollutants released from an idling vehicle include carbon monoxide, fine particulate matter, nitrogen oxides, ozone and benzene among others.
 These air pollutants can lead to health problems such as asthma, bronchitis, irregular heartbeat, nonfatal heart attacks, and a weakened immune system among other long-term and short-term adverse health effects.
 Maryland State Transportation Code Section 22-402 prohibits a vehicle engine from operating for more than five consecutive minutes when the vehicle is not in motion.

-The applicant proposes a side-by-side drive-through window which will reduce time spent in a drive-through window by about two minutes.
+The approval includes a side-by-side drive-through window which will reduce time spent in a drive-through window by about two minutes.
 The reduction in wait time and a reduction in idling time will be a positive health benefit due to the reduction of air pollutants released into the air by vehicles using the drive-through.
-However, the applicant should demonstrate that there is not a bottleneck once the vehicles move from the two-lane ordering system to a single-lane order payment and pick-up window, especially during the peak hours.
-In addition, the applicant anticipates an increase in drive-through use due to the convenience of the tandem ordering system.
-An increase in drive-through use and a bottleneck at the payment and pick-up window will increase the cumulative amount of air pollutants released into the air.
-The applicant should design the entire drive-through system to minimize idle time and total wait time.
+The applicant should demonstrate that there is not a bottleneck once the vehicles move from the two-lane ordering system to a single-lane order payment and pick-up window, especially during the peak hours.
+In addition, the approval anticipates an increase in drive-through use due to the convenience of the tandem ordering system.
+The Health Department notes that an increase in drive-through use and a bottleneck at the payment and pick-up window will increase the cumulative amount of air pollutants released into the air.
+They suggested that the applicant design the entire drive-through system to minimize idle time and total wait time.

-Comment: This information has been provided to the applicant to address.
-However, as the applicant has pointed out, the project has been designed with two drive-through lanes, which reduce the amount of time that vehicles have to idle on-site, in accordance with this comment.
+This information has been provided to the applicant to address.
+Note that the project has been designed with two drive-through lanes, which reduce the amount of time that vehicles have to idle on-site, in accordance with this comment.